questdb/questdb/README.md

 ### Connect to QuestDB

-You can interact with QuestDB using the following interfaces:
+You can interact with QuestDB using the following interfaces :-

 - [Web Console](https://questdb.io/docs/develop/web-console/) for interactive
   SQL editor on port `9000`